chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

 ## Changelog

+### [0.10.0] - 2025-07-18

+- Added
+  - Expose gate orientation on Sector and Galaxy Maps
+  - Gate rotation by mouse on the Sector map

 ### [0.9.7] - 2025-07-18